Qbandev/stbchef/docs/getting-started.md

 # Getting Started

-This guide walks you through cloning the repo, installing dependencies, adding AI API keys and running the dashboard locally.
+This guide walks you through cloning the repo, installing dependencies, adding API keys and running the dashboard locally.

 ---
 ## 1  Prerequisites